allpix-squared/allpix-squared/CONTRIBUTING.md

 ## Submitting a pull request

 As soon as there exists something in your branch, a pull request can be opened on the main repository.
-Do not forget that it is not a problem to open a pull request for incomplete implementations.
+Do not forget that it is not a problem to open a pull request marked as draft for incomplete implementations.

 1. Retrieve the latest changes from the upstream version as explained above.
 2. Optionally format the code if you did not add the git-hook from the beginning, this can be done manually by running `make format` from the build directory.
 3. Go to [pull request](https://github.com/allpix-squared/allpix-squared/pulls) and click on "New pull request".
 Select "compare across forks" and choose your fork and the appropriate branch on your fork.
 Then click "Create pull request".
 4. Follow the instructions.
-Do not forget to select the "Create draft pull request" if your code is only partially ready.
+Do not forget to select "Create draft pull request" if your code is only partially ready.
    Then submit the pull request.
 5. GitHub actions will automatically check your changes.
-If GitHub actions gives an error please refer to the log containing a description about what went wrong.
+If GitHub actions yields an error please refer to the log containing a description about what went wrong.
 It is likely that errors will appear because Allpix Squared enforces a strict policy of compiler errors and requires full compliance of the clang-tidy "linter" tool, which frequently complains about minor changes (it might help to search for `error:` to find the actual error(s) in the output).
 This clang-tidy tool can also